infinitered/ignite-cookbook/docs/recipes/Redux.md

 If you are migrating an existing project these steps still apply, but you may need to migrate your existing state tree and other additional functionality.

-## Remove Mobx-State-Tree
+## Remove MobX-State-Tree

-First, follow our recipe to [Remove Mobx-State-Tree](./RemoveMobxStateTree.md) from your project.
+First, follow our recipe to [Remove MobX-State-Tree](./RemoveMobxStateTree.md) from your project.
 This will give you a blank slate to setup Redux.

 ## Add Redux